 Outside of your chosen color palette, patterns and shapes are also important for your branding concept.

 For instance, geometric shapes are typically used to convey a sense of structure and organization.
-Google Drive is a great example, featuring three color-blocked segments that connect to make a simple logo that reflects the nature of the brand: to connect and organize documents for users.
+Google Drive is a great example, featuring three color-blocked segments that connect to create a simple logo that reflects the nature of the brand: to connect and organize documents for users.

 Why Are Images and Other Visual Content Important?